hevansDev/portfolio-website/_posts/2025-08-03-bird-species-image-classifier.md

     print(bird_class)
 ```

 Note the use of `tensorflow.compat.v1`: this is an older model (from 7+ years ago) so we're using the version 1 compatibility module rather than `tensorflow` to ensure everything works correctly (this is also why we're using the `"numpy<2"` and `protobuf==5.28.3` downgrades).
+There are better models out there but this one is lightweight, free to use, and does not require API access.

 Lets try making a prediction with one of your photos to see if everything is working correctly: